Fruit and Nut

 Hassle free, long-term source of income

 The upland and wetland projects can utilise land that would be unusable for conventional farming, or which at best would only command a very small rent for rough grazing.
-All three projects offer a secure long term return that would be unaffected by changes in agricultural subsidies or in state/EU policies.
+All three projects offer a secure long term return that would be unaffected by changes in agricultural subsidies or in state/EU agricultural policies.

 Unlike most conventional agriculture, which is highly dependent on subsidies, imported feedstuffs, fossil fuels, artificial fertilisers and other manufactured products, and which in the long term cannot be considered sustainable, all three projects outlined here require a minimum of external inputs, are very low impact and can be continued indefinitely into the future.

 Agricultural land is a resource essential to the survival of our species, yet it is under threat as never before.
-Worldwide, some 12 million hectares of agricultural land are lost each year, mainly the result of bad farming practice.
+Worldwide, some 12 million hectares of agricultural land are lost each year, mainly the result of unsustainable farming practices.
 With global warming, the rate of loss can be expected to increase to levels that threaten world food supplies.
 It is vital that agricultural land is treated as a long term resource that needs to be nurtured, not exploited.
 And in order for that to happen, there needs to be responsible stewardship.
-With the three projects outlined here, we are offered a viable model of how this might be done.
+With the four projects outlined here, we are offered a viable model of how this might be done.

 Supply of Trees